Home

 What is an Applicant Tracking System (ATS)?

-When should a company start using an ATS?
+When should a small business start using an ATS?

-A good rule of thumb is that you have at least 20 positions to fill per year, as at this level, you will most likely see the significant ROI the ATS brings to your recruitment process.
+A good rule of thumb is that your small business has at least 20 positions to fill per year, as at this level, you will most likely see the significant ROI the ATS brings to your recruitment process.

 How much does an ATS cost an SMB?